Stangcutie723/favorite_questions/README.md

 ==================

-An app that add your favoritre questions with a simple button click.
+An app that add your favorite questions with a simple button click.